lukenels10/naive-bayes-hotel-review/README.md

 The argument is the directory of the training data; the program will learn a naive Bayes model, and write the model parameters to a file called nbmodel.txt.
 The format of the model is up to you, but it should follow the following guidelines:

-The model file should contain sufficient information for nbclassify.py to successfully label new data.
+* The model file should contain sufficient information for nbclassify.py to successfully label new data.
-The model file should be human-readable, so that model parameters can be easily understood by visual inspection of the file.
+* The model file should be human-readable, so that model parameters can be easily understood by visual inspection of the file. <br>
 The classification program will be invoked in the following way:

 > python nbclassify.py /path/to/input